nveshaan/nveshaan.github.io/content/blog/vectorised-digit-classifier/index.md

     \}
 $$

-Now, I can multiply all the training examples with the weights and add the bias values, in one step
+Now, I can multiply all the training examples with the weights and add the bias values in one step

 $$
 \{